Kipjr/mc-distant-horizons/Readme.md

 <a href="https://www.youtube.com/watch?v=H2tnvEVbO1c" target="_blank">![Minecraft Level Of Detail (LOD) mod - Alpha 1.5](https://i.ytimg.com/vi_webp/H2tnvEVbO1c/mqdefault.webp)</a>

+## About this branch
+This is a test branch to add support for the quilt mod loader (https://quiltmc.org/)

 ### Versions

 This branch is for these versions of Minecraft